SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/collect-logs.md

 It is going to collect logs from application, security and system channels and send them to Sumo Logic.

 :::note
-Refer to [OpenTelemetry documentation] for more information about Windows Event Log receiver.
+Refer to [OpenTelemetry documentation][windowseventlogreceiver] for more information about Windows Event Log receiver.
 :::

 :::note